-Factors don't charge interest.
-Instead, they charge fees, which can follow different structures.
-Some include a flat fee, tiered fee, and a fee plus the prime rate.
+Factors don't charge interest, instead, they charge fees that can follow different structures.
+Some include a flat fee, a tiered fee, and a fee plus the prime rate.
 While these fees aren't as high as a payday loan, they're still among the highest business financing fees.

 When a payday loan borrower is not able to meet ever-growing loan payments, they fall behind, triggering more fees, higher interest, and still higher minimum payments.
 While the scenario with factors isn't as bad, companies can find themselves in a similar spiral.

 The above is why accounts receivable factoring is a last resort as a financing option for businesses.
-Not only does factoring lop off a large amount of revenue, but additional fees can pile on, further decreasing revenue.
+Not only does business receivables factoring lop off a large amount of revenue, but additional fees can pile on, further decreasing revenue.

-- Accounts receivable financing helps you fund your business and get paid faster.
+- Accounts receivable financing helps you fund your business and get paid faster